 - Financial assumptions

-Document written in Microsoft Word, financials built custom in Microsoft Excel, and plan created in professional graphic programs by skilled designers.
+You’ll receive a document written in Microsoft Word, financials custom-built in Microsoft Excel, and a finished plan laid out in professional graphic programs by skilled designers.

 PowerPoint Presentation (Optional):